Clergy & Staff

 In 2015, Heather and her husband, Daus, moved to Tennessee as she began a new role as the Director of Orientation and Transition at the University of Tennessee at Knoxville.
 Shortly after returning to Tennessee, Heather and Daus started their family which ultimately led them back to middle Tennessee to be closer to family.
 Upon moving to downtown Murfreesboro, Heather and her family began attending St. Paul’s in the fall of 2018 and knew pretty quickly that they had found their church home.
 As a parishioner Heather participates in the parents' group and flower guild.
 Daus serves on the livestream tech team and has attended Men's Retreat and Cursillo.
 Together they have participated in Pilgrimage and became members of St. Paul’s in the summer of 2019.
 They are proud parents of two young daughters, Audrey and Cameron, who love attending nursery, Catechesis, and Parent’s Night Out programs.

 A native of Rutherford County, where she attended school and has worked most of her life, Kathy has worked in several clerical and administrative settings.
-She has been with St. Paul’s for 14 years and she and Alice Gibson co-share this administrative assistant position.
-Previously she worked with Samsonite Furniture in Murfreesboro in data processing, accounts payable, and customer service for many years.
+She has been with St. Paul’s for 17 years and she and Jennifer Handy co-share this administrative assistant position.
+Previously she worked with Samsonite Furniture in Murfreesboro for data processing, accounts payable, and customer service for many years.
 Before coming to St. Paul’s, she worked for the Rutherford County School System at Buchanan Elementary School as an educational assistant and attendance secretary.
 Kathy is active and faithful in her own church and feels blessed to be a part of St. Paul’s Episcopal Church.
-Her husband is William and they have one son John, his wife Katie and a grandson, Peyton.
-You may contact Kathy at frontoffice@stpaulsmurfreesboro.org.
+Her husband is William and they have one son John, his wife Katie and two grandsons, Peyton and Houston.
+You may contact Kathy at frontoffice@

 Originally from Ripley, Tennessee and a member of Immanuel Episcopal Church, Morris began attending St. Paul’s in 1990 when he started attending Middle Tennessee State University on a full scholarship.
 In 1995, Morris earned his Bachelor of Music degree in Music Industry from MTSU and went on to receive his Master of Music degree in 1998 with a specialization in Piano Performance as well as his K-12 certification in Vocal/General Music.